ZertoPublic/Z4K/docs/Z4KAdministrationGuide.md

 2. commit-move - Commit move
 3. rollback-move - Roll back the Move test before committing

-The following is used for the  move commands:
+The following syntax is used for the move commands:

 ``` shell
 kubectl zrt move [vpg-name] [checkpoint ID]